yzdgit/dates/README.md

 # **Misk Data Science Immersive**
-## Capstone - Saudi Date Type Prediction App [Deep Learning]
+## Capstone - Saudi Date Type Prediction App

-An application where you can take a photo of a date fruit and tells you which type of date it is.
+ &ensp;An application where you can take a photo of a date fruit and tells you which type of date it is.
+ &ensp;[Deep Learning, Computer Vision, CNN, Multi-classification]

 [iOS App]() (offline)